deserie-dev/SCA_Final_Project/README.md

 <details>
 <summary><b>Push Docker Images to Google Container Registry</b></summary><p>

-We have successfully built a Docker images react-app and api-server and now we need to push the images to Google Container Registry, so that they can be deployed from other locations, such as GKE.
+We have successfully built a Docker images react-app and api-server and now we need to push the images to Google Container Registry, so that they can be deployed from other locations, such as Google Cloud Run.

 Google Container Registry is a private storage service for Docker images.